sukaizer/sukaizer/README.md

-### ✨ Hi there, I'm Alexandre and welcome to my GitHub page ✨
+### ✨ Hello there, I'm Alexandre and welcome to my GitHub page ✨

 I'm a student at Université Paris-Saclay in the the HCI master 👨‍💻
 <br>